zwets/sms-client/README.md

 The built-in vault uses 123456 as the store and key password.
 The location and password for the vault are set in SMS Gateway's application properties.
-You should restrict access to both files in your production environment.
+You should restrict access to these files in your production environment.

 ## Installation

-@TODO@
+Run `./make-dist.sh` to generate a distributable tarball.
+Unpack this im `/opt` and you will have the runnable jar in `/opt/sms-client`, and the scripts in `/opt/sms-client/bin`.

 ## Usage

-Create a new vault KEYSTORE or extend existing KEYSTORE with a key pair for alias CLIENT:
+To create a new vault KEYSTORE or extend existing KEYSTORE with a key pair for alias CLIENT:

     bin/new-keypair KEYSTORE [STOREPASS] CLIENT

-Obtain the public key (in base64 encoded DER format) for alias CLIENT in
+To obtain the public key (in base64 encoded DER format) for alias CLIENT in KEYSTORE:
-KEYSTORE:

     bin/get-pubkey KEYSTORE [STOREPASS] CLIENT